Introduction

 Indian Startups.

-If you're someone who values evenings and weekends to yourself, industry roles usually offer better
+fast.
+If you're someone who values evenings and weekends to yourself, industry roles usually offer

-work-life balance.
+better work-life balance.
 Just know that promotions can be a bit slower.
-At the end of the day, go with what
+At the end of the day, go

 Also Read this: Salary